Despite repeated urgings, no safe corridor for students stranded in Sumy: India tells UNSC

 He said India has reiterated its urgent demand for safe and uninterrupted passage for all innocent civilians, including Indian nationals remaining in Ukraine.

-“We are deeply concerned that despite our repeated urgings to both sides, the safe corridor for our students stranded in Sumy did not materialize,” Tirumurti said.
+“We are deeply concerned that despite our repeated urgings to both sides, the safe corridor for our students stranded in Sumy did not materialise,” Tirumurti said.

 Tirumurti said India has managed to facilitate the safe return of over 20,000 Indians from Ukraine.